Veridise/midnight-extractor/README.md

 - `crates/support`: Integration interface for enabling the extraction of chips and types.
 - `crates/support-macros`: Client macros for helping with integrating with the extractor.
+- `crates/groups-support`: Support for working with the group macros.
 - `crates/extractor`: Main extraction logic, exposed by the `midnight-extractor` CLI.
 - `crates/extractor-macros`: Proc-macros used aiding development of the extractor.
 - `crates/extractor-core`: Core types shared across modules in the extractor.